 What if you’re still getting a “no” when you try to fix your consumer problem?

 You still have options.
 They’re nuclear options, so use them only as a last resort.

 Option 1: Overnight the CEO.
 If the company still says “no,” you should consider the “Hail Mary,” a respectful but insistent letter overnighted directly to the chief executive officer along with the disappointing string of “nos” you’ve received.
-A package FedExed to the top exec has a chance of actually being read by that person.
+A manager may read an overnight letter.
+I’ve seen it.

 Option 2: Dispute the charge on your credit card.
 You can challenge your bill under the Fair Credit Billing Act if you live in the United States.
 Among other things, the law protects you from any unauthorized charges, or incorrect charges and services you didn’t accept, or that weren’t delivered as agreed.
 Don’t wait too long: you have 60 days after the first bill was mailed to file a dispute.
 You can find out more about your rights under the FCBA at the Federal Trade Commission site.

-Option 3: Go to court.
-Most disputes can be handled by a small-claims court, which doesn’t require that you hire a lawyer.
+Option 3: Consider small-claims court, which doesn’t require that you hire a lawyer.
 Companies like going to court about as much as the average person does, so filing a complaint may be enough to get the airline, car rental company, or hotel to see things your way.
 Bear in mind that small claims court limits the amount of your claim (the amount varies based on the state, from $2,500 in Kentucky to $25,000 in Tennessee) and while companies sometimes don’t send a representative, and lose by default, collecting on a judgment can sometimes be a challenge.
 Also, you’ll have to pay a filing fee, which can cost up to several hundred dollars, depending on where you’re suing.